Skip to main content

 Flavours of Hanuman

 Head back to Darwin this afternoon and book ahead to secure a table at one of the city’s culinary must-dos, Hanuman Restaurant.
-Capturing the flavours of multicultural Darwin, Hanuman combines Asian-style décor with a distinctive menu of Thai, Indian and Nonya cuisine.
+Capturing the flavours of multicultural Darwin, Hanuman combines Asian-style décor with a distinctive menu of Thai, Indian and Nyonya cuisine.
 Chef Jimmy Shu’s trumpet mushrooms and Hanuman oysters are highly recommended.

 Breakfast with a view